Zaid-Ajaj/the-elmish-book/chapters/scaling/composition-forms.md

   | InputTextMsg of InputText.Msg
   | SwitchPage of Page
 ```
+This is of course not the only way model child programs, let us take a look at some models and discuss their implications.

 ### State-Field Composition

-You probably have already figured it out, the definition of the parent `State` and `Msg` types follows a simple pattern the more child programs we add to them.
+You probably have already figured it out, the definition of the parent `State` and `Msg` types from the previous example follows a simple pattern the more child programs we add to them.
 Suppose you want to implement a third page which is another child program called `Ticker`, then the `State` and `Msg` types would look something like the following, assuming you build this `Ticker` program in a separate module of the same name:
 ```fsharp {highlight: [4, 9, 15]}
 type Page =
   | Counter